Priton-CE/Priton-CE/README.md

 ## 👀 What you will find here
-On this account I keep stuff like personal projects that serve as my portfolio but also forks for open source contributions.
+On this account I keep stuff like personal projects that also serve as my portfolio but also forks for open source contributions.

-You can find my current projects in the pins below.
+You can find my current (public) projects in the pins below.

 ## 🪛 My Languages
 <div align="left">